 I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

-I’ve written this in-depth guide to help you confidently choose the very best time to visit Tanzania for your perfect safari, Kilimanjaro hike, Zanzibar beach trip or all three!
+I’ve written this in-depth guide to help you confidently choose the very best time to visit Tanzania based on what you want to see and do.
+Whether it’s all about the perfect safari, an epic Kilimanjaro hike, or the ultimate Zanzibar beach trip – or all three! – this article will help you get your timing just right.

 It’s essential to be in the right place at the right time of year, depending on what you want to do and see.

-For example, mid-July to September features dramatic scenes with thousands of wildebeests crossing the crocodile invested Mara River in Northern Serengeti.
+For example, from mid-July to September you can expect dramatic scenes when thousands of wildebeests cross the crocodile-infested Mara River in Northern Serengeti.

-January and February on the other hand, features action in southern Serengeti, with an owe inspiring 8,000 baby wildebeests being born per day surrounded by hungry predators.
+In January and February on the other hand, there’s action in southern Serengeti, with an awe-inspiring 8,000 baby wildebeests being born per day, with hungry predators are lurking all around.

 A Quick Visual Guide to the Best Months to Visit Tanzania